Quick Lookup: Choose V-Die and Radius by Thickness

 Need Help Selecting the Right Press Brake or Tooling?

-Rucheng Technology manufactures CNC press brakes, precision V-dies, and complete bending tooling systems.
+Rucheng Technology manufactures CNC press brakes, precision V-dies and bending molds, and complete bending tooling systems.
 Our engineers can recommend the optimal machine and die configuration for your specific materials and bend radius requirements.
+Also use our tonnage calculation guide to verify your machine can handle the required force.